syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/Math-Trigonometry.md

-* If x is using a data type that is not valid, such as a nonnumeric value, `PHI` returns the `#VALUE!` error value.
+* If x is using a data type that is not valid, such as a non numeric value, `PHI` returns the `#VALUE!` error value.